Passenger Air Transport Business License in Dubai

 Setup Costs

-Licence fees at Dubai South Business Hub Free Zone vary depending on the legal structure, office space selected, and the number of visas required.
-As a general guide, initial setup costs including licence registration and a basic workspace can start from approximately AED 15,000 to AED 25,000 per year.
+License fees at Dubai South Business Hub Free Zone vary depending on the legal structure, office space selected, and the number of visas required.
+As a general guide, initial setup costs including license registration and a basic workspace can start from approximately AED 15,000 to AED 25,000 per year.
 Businesses requiring larger facilities, multiple visas, or additional regulatory approvals should budget accordingly.
 It is advisable to request a tailored quote directly from the free zone authority to obtain accurate current pricing.

 Licensing and Compliance Requirements